 Mind Methods Office Sydney

-We are happy to be located in the Sydney CBD, which puts us in the centre of it all.
-It is a bonus to be based in a heritage listed building that is one of the tallest in the world to use a timber post structure.
+We are happy to be located in the Sydney CBD, placing us in the middle of all the action.
+It's a bonus that our office is based inside a heritage listed building, which is one of the tallest in the world built on a timber post and beam structure.

 Reid House is a Federation warehouse which has aesthetic significance as a building of high technical and architectural quality, using external terracotta panels in addition to the more usual face brick and sandstone.
 The building has scientific and historic significance as a very intact example of its kind both internally and externally, retaining many idiosyncratic details such as the turned timber posts.
 It is also an unusually tall warehouse for its time, and one of the tallest to use a timber post and beam structure.
 The building has historic significance through retaining rare physical evidence of 1940s commercial interiors in addition to original fabric, and association with Sydney architects A.L.
 McCredie and Anderson.

 Reid House is an 11 storey building in the Federation Warehouse style.
 The street facade is of face brick and sandstone with decorative terracotta panels and most of its original timber framed windows.
 Stone is used for horizontal decorative bands, cornices and keystones, while a darker brick is used for arched window heads.
 Internally, the building retains its original timber structure with unusually detailed turned posts, timber floors, and pressed metal ceiling systems, although these are often covered by suspended ceilings.